 Do not spread false reports.
 Exodus 23:1

-God gave the Ten Commandments so His people could know how to love Him faithfully and wholeheartedly (Exodus 20:1–11; Matthew 22:38) and love their neighbor as they’d love themselves (Exodus 20:12–17; Matthew 22:39).
-Moses then laid down various stipulations that if followed would enable the Israelites to love their neighbors (Exodus 21:1–23:9).
+God gave the Ten Commandments as guidelines for daily living so that His people could live faithful and holy lives.
+Commandments 1–4 (Exodus 20:1–11) teach us to love God, which Jesus said is “the first and greatest commandment” (Matthew 22:38).
+Commandments 5–10 (Exodus 20:12–17) teach us “to love [our] neighbor as [ourselves]” (Matthew 22:39).
+After giving the Ten Commandments, Moses laid down various stipulations that if followed would enable the Israelites to love their neighbors (Exodus 21:1–23:9).
 Because “the Lord is righteous, [and] he loves justice” (Psalm 11:7), Moses commanded them to “follow justice and justice alone” (Deuteronomy 16:20).
-“To act justly and to love mercy” is mandated of God’s people (Micah 6:8).
-Love for neighbors means justice for everyone.
-Today’s passage, Exodus 23:1–9, is an application of the ninth commandment, which ensured evenhanded, impartial justice for all: “You shall not give false testimony against your neighbor” (20:16).
-False accusation, malicious testimony, slander, and withholding justice because of external pressure, favoritism, or bribery all contribute to the perversion of true justice and repudiation of neighborly love.
+Love for neighbors means justice for all.
+Exodus 23:1–9 is an application of the ninth commandment: “You shall not give false testimony against your neighbor” (20:16).
+This commandment ensured impartial justice for everyone.
+False accusation, malicious testimony, slander, and withholding justice because of external pressure, favoritism, or bribery all contribute to the perversion of true justice and denial of neighborly love.